Safeguarding Young PeopleChild Safeguarding Policy Introduction Document 2021

 Bullying is also covered in our policy document.
 Our students know that they can take their concerns to any member of staff or direct to Ian Mucklejohn or Tom Goodwin or Matthew Debney.
 Staff know they can take concerns to named officers in Vacational Studies

-All staff take an online course in basic safeguarding and have basic safeguarding training.
+All staff take an online course in basic safeguarding and Prevent and have basic safeguarding and Prevent training.

 All staff take or have taken within the last three years a first-aid course on arrival so that they can provide immediate assistance in the event of an emergency.